Ysaye M. Barnwell: Early life and education

 Barnwell was raised in New York City in Harlem and later in Jamaica, Queens.
+The daughter of a violinist, Barnwell began her 15 year study of the violin with her father when she was just only at the age of 2 and an half years old.

 Barnwell earned bachelor's and master's degrees (1967 and 1968) in speech pathology from State University of New York at Geneseo, and a PhD (1975) in speech pathology from the University of Pittsburgh.
-In 1981, she also earned a Master of Science in Public health, from Howard University.
+In 1981, she also earned a Master of Science in Public Health from Howard University.

 Career

+Barnwell spent over a decade as a professor at Howard University's College of Dentistry.
+Afterwards, she turned to community-based projects in computer technology and the arts.
+She also directed health programs in Washington, D.C. at Children's Hospital National Medical Center and Gallaudet University.

-Barnwell produced Sweet Honey in the Rock's 1998 25th anniversary album, ...Twenty-Five..., and edited Continuum: The First Songbook of Sweet Honey in the Rock.
+While attending All Souls Church, Unitarian, Dr. Barnwell noticed that the racial makeup of the choir did not reflect that of the congregation.
+This led her to found the Jubilee Singers in 1977, which she directed for three years.
+Her work with the Jubilee singers led her to begin arranging and composing music for vocal ensembles.
+She produced Sweet Honey in the Rock's 1998 25th anniversary album, ...Twenty-Five..., and edited Continuum: The First Songbook of Sweet Honey in the Rock which was released in 1999.

 Barnwell's acting credits include a principal role on a television series called A Man Called Hawk; she also appeared in the 1998 film Beloved.

-Barnwell released a solo recording of stories and song, Um Humm, in 2000.
+She released a solo recording of stories and song, Um Humm, in 2000.

-Barnwell has also written a children's book with CD, No Mirrors in My Nana's House.
+She wrote a children's book with CD, No Mirrors in My Nana's House.
 A second children's book and CD set was released in March 2008: We Are One.

-Barnwell was named after the great Belgian violinist, Eugène Ysaÿe.
+Barnwell was named Ysaye by her father, after the great Belgian violinist, Eugène Ysaÿe.

-Barnwell performed her final show with Sweet Honey in the Rock, May 11, 2013, at Pepperdine University in Malibu, California.